cmgriffing/neovim-docs-web/apps/docs/src/pages/en/misc/spell.md

 ".spl" spell files.
 If you downloaded the files, get the latest version of all spell files you use.
 If you are only using one, e.g., German, then also download the recent English spell files.
-Otherwise generate the .spl file again with [:mkspell](#:mkspell).
+Otherwise generate the .spl file again with |:mkspell|.
 If you still get errors check the FOL, LOW and UPP lines in the used .aff files.

 The XX.ascii.spl spell file generated with the "-ascii" argument will not